Ankr-network/ankr-docs/pages/staking/overview.md

 Ankr Staking aims to bring the benefits of DeFi to the masses with Liquid Staking, Delegated Staking, DeFi, Bridge, Switch, and Parachain Crowdloan.

 <Callout type="tip">
-If you're a developer, or a company looking to integrate Staking into your project, visit the [Staking integration docs](/staking/for-integrators/overview/).
+If you're a developer, or a company looking to integrate Staking into your project, visit [For Integrators](/staking/for-integrators/overview/).
 </Callout>

 ## Liquid Staking